-For much of my adult life, it has been my privilege to hang out with the “renegades” of Christian missions, that relief-and-development crowd that rushes to help during natural disasters, struggles to alleviate the suffering and abasement of refugee displacement, and pays concerted attention to the everyday struggles of everyday living in the developing nations of the world.
-The first trip I made around the world was at the invitation of Food for the Hungry, and I traveled with Larry Ward, the executive director at the time, and his wife, Lorraine.
-It was on this trip I became convinced this particular crew of crisis-ready, crisis-solving, crisis-adaptive humans was fueled solely by adrenaline (“When does he sleep?”).
+For much of my adult life, I have hung out with the “renegades” of Christian missions.
+Namely, the relief-and-development crowd that rushes to help during natural disasters, struggles to alleviate the suffering and abasement of refugee displacement, and pays concerted attention to the struggles of people in developing nations.
+My first trip around the world came at the invitation of Food for the Hungry; I traveled with Larry Ward, the executive director at the time, and his wife, Lorraine.

 “I never realized,” he said, “that I would eventually measure the impact of the Gospel by how many toilets had been built in a village.”

-Eventually, I brought the accumulated exposure of my world travels—some 55 countries in all—and the learning I had gathered through journalism research and the actualities of dragging through camps and slums to the board table of Medical Ambassadors International (MAI), a global faith-based health organization.
+Eventually, I brought the accumulated exposure of my world travels—some 55 countries in all—and the learning I had gathered through research and dragging through camps and slums to the board of Medical Ambassadors International (MAI), a global faith-based health organization.

-GFA World (GFA) is an organization close to the heart of my husband, David Mains, and to myself.
+As I mentioned earlier, Christianity has a vital role in ending these problems.
+One of the organizations involved is Gospel for Asia (GFA), long close to my heart and that of my husband, David Mains.
 We met K.P.
-Yohannan, GFA’s founder, when it was just an impelling vision in the heart of a young Indian man—one of those divine nudges that simply would not stop pushing at him.
-Since then, David has traveled to Asia at the invitation of GFA some eight times; I have visited Asia under their auspices once.
-We’ve watched as K.P.’s vision grew from a dream to an actuality with numbers beyond anything we could have considered possible.
+Yohannan, GFA’s founder, when the ministry was a mere vision in the heart of a young Indian man.
+It was a divine nudge that would not let up.
+Since then, David has traveled to Asia at the invitation of GFA eight times; I have visited once.
+We’ve watched as K.P.’s vision grew from a dream to reality, with numbers beyond anything we could have considered possible.

-“This saved the lives of people from illness,” stated one villager—and indeed, toilets, when and if they are used, do just that.
+“This saved the lives of people from illness,” said another—and indeed, toilets, when and if they are used, do just that.

-There, indeed, is a thread that runs through GFA World’s stories of toilets: The pastor of the church in this village or that hamlet seems to be the catalyst for health improvement.
+There, indeed, is a thread that runs through Gospel for Asia’s stories of toilets: The pastor of the church in this village or that hamlet seems to be the catalyst for health improvements.

 Organizations Tackling the Sanitation Crisis

-Much of the world is in a war against the perils caused by inadequate or non-existent cleanliness.
-People as diverse as Matt Damon, a Hollywood celebrity, award-winning actor and producer/screenwriter; and Narendra Modi, the current prime minister of India, are battling uphill against open defecation (in the sewers, in running streams, by the roadsides, in the fields and the forests, in garbage dumps).
+Much of the world is in a war against the perils caused by inadequate or non-existent sanitation.
+People as diverse as Matt Damon, a Hollywood celebrity, award-winning actor and producer/screenwriter, and India’s Prime Minister Narendra Modi are battling uphill against open defecation (in the sewers, in running streams, by the roadsides, in the fields and the forests, on garbage dumps, etc.).

 Damon, driven by a desire to make a difference in solving extreme poverty, discovered that water and sanitation were the two basic foundations beneath much of what ails the world.
-Through his charity, Water.org, he and his business partner, Gary White, are using the microfinance template to provide loans for underserved people to connect to a service utility or to build a latrine for their homes.
-Some 5.5 million people have been impacted by his approach, and the group estimates they will reach another 2.5 million by the end of 2017.
+Through his charity, Water.org, he and his business partner, Gary White, use microfinance loans to help underserved people connect to a service utility or build a home latrine.
+By 2020, more than 30 million people in 17 countries have been affected by this approach.4

 Talking Openly About Open Defecation